 The crisis exposed fundamental problems and unsustainable trends in many European countries, and made it clear that the EU’s economies are strictly interdependent.
 Greater economic policy coordination across the EU was considered necessary in order to address problems and boost growth and job creation in future.
-To this end, the system of bodies and procedures for economic coordination in place in the EU was revised and reinforced in 2011 (with the adoption of the ‘six-pack’), in 2012 (with proposals on the ‘banking union’ and the setting-up of the European Stability Mechanism (ESM)), in 2013 (with the adoption of the ‘two-pack’), and in 2014 (with the setting-up of the Single Supervisory Mechanism (SSM) and the Single Resolution Mechanism (SRM)); current further developments include the establishment of the European Fund for Strategic Investments.
+To this end, the system of bodies and procedures for economic coordination in place in the EU was revised and reinforced in 2011 (with the adoption of the ‘six-pack’), in 2012 (with proposals on the ‘banking union’ and the setting-up of the European Stability Mechanism (ESM)), in 2013 (with the adoption of the ‘two-pack’), in 2014 (with the setting-up of the Single Supervisory Mechanism (SSM) and the Single Resolution Mechanism (SRM)), and in 2015 (with the establishment of the European Fund for Strategic Investments).

 Reinforced governance includes: a new synchronised working model — the European Semester — to discuss and coordinate economic and budgetary priorities; tighter EU surveillance of fiscal policies as part of the Stability and Growth Pact (4.2.1); new tools to tackle macroeconomic imbalances (4.2.2); and new instruments to deal with Member States in financial distress (4.2.3).